Effect of Heat on Your Pond: Managing Warm Water During Summer

 Aeration

-Algae blooms are very common in warmer months, but they can be easily treated.
+Warm, sunny conditions can contribute to increased algae growth in ponds.
 ProClear Algaecide is a great solution that readily treats/prevents algae and maintains a healthy, beautiful-looking pond.

-If you require any additional information on how to manage your pond or lake during the hot summer months, contact our experts at sales@pondpro.ca.
+If you have questions about managing your pond or lake during the summer, contact our team at sales@pondpro.ca.

 Turn Tips into Action – Shop this Blog Post!